Police detain 400 "Blockupy" activists in Frankfurt

 Friday's protest followed a legal scrap between activists and authorities over whether the demonstrations should be allowed to proceed.

-A court on Monday gave the go-ahead for a rave dance party organized by protesters on Wednesday and protests scheduled for Saturday, but ruled against them taking place on the other days.
+A court on Monday gave the go-ahead for a rave dance party organised by protesters on Wednesday and protests scheduled for Saturday, but ruled against them taking place on the other days.

 On Wednesday, police peacefully removed demonstrators from outside the ECB's Frankfurt headquarters and detained 150 demonstrators on Thursday for defying a ban on protests.